How to Teach Times Tables for Instant Recall at KS1/KS2

 Putting the above steps in place and creating a focus on recall throughout your school will minimise the number of children entering upper Key Stage 2 without a secure grounding of recall times tables facts.
 There are 2 additional structural steps that will take this to the next level which I’ve detailed below.

-Get counting and developing recall facts for multiplication tables in as an essential ‘little and often’ part of homework along the same lines all schools expect with Reading.
-Research says at primary age, it is this kind of homework that has the potential to make the most difference.
-Engage parents and inform them of the steps you’re using.
+Get counting and developing recall facts for multiplication tables in as an essential ‘little and often’ part of homework along the same lines all schools expect with reading.

 Catch up support for those who struggle with recall